What is internal auditing?

 The length of time it takes to complete an audit may vary, depending on the scope of the audit and the size of the department/faculty/function that needs to be audited.
 The audit process is dynamic and can change as more information comes to light.

 What are the benefits of an audit to my Department/Faculty?

 The main aim of an internal audit is to add value to the various departments/faculties and the institution as a whole.
 An assessment of the control environment will be made so that problems are identified and corrected in order for the department/faculty to reach its goals.
-The Unit for Internal Audit is uniquely qualified to assist departments/faculties and has extensive exposure to different departments/faculties, which provides them with an opportunity to relate their experience to any department/faculty that is being audited.
+The Department of Internal Audit and Compliance Services is uniquely qualified to assist departments/faculties and has extensive exposure to different departments/faculties, which provides them with an opportunity to relate their experience to any department/faculty that is being audited.

 How can I best help the auditors during an audit?

 The internal auditors will describe the main aim and objectives of the audit during the entrance conference.
 The internal auditor will also give an indication of the information that will be needed and assistance in this regard will ensure an effective and efficient audit.
-Should you be concerned about the nature of the information requested, please feel free to contact the Head: Internal Audit.
+Should you be concerned about the nature of the information requested, please feel free to contact the Director: Internal Audit and Compliance Services.